awslabs/aws-athena-query-federation/athena-federation-sdk/README.md

       //scheduling each Split for execution.
 Sources that don't support parallelism can return
       //a single split.
 Splits are mostly opaque to Athena and are just used to call your RecordHandler.
     }

+    /**
+     * Used to describe the types of capabilities supported by a data source.
+An engine can use this to determine what
+     * portions of the query to push down.
+A connector that returns any optimization will guarantee that the associated
+     * predicate will be pushed down.
+     * @param allocator Tool for creating and managing Apache Arrow Blocks.
+     * @param request Provides details about the catalog being used.
+     * @return A GetDataSourceCapabilitiesResponse object which returns a map of supported optimizations that
+     * the connector is advertising to the consumer.
+The connector assumes all responsibility for whatever is passed here.
+     */
+    public GetDataSourceCapabilitiesResponse doGetDataSourceCapabilities(BlockAllocator allocator, GetDataSourceCapabilitiesRequest request)
+    {
+        return new GetDataSourceCapabilitiesResponse(request.getCatalogName(), Collections.emptyMap());
+    }
+}
 }
 ```